formschema/native/README.md

 </script>
 ```

-## Working with Async Schema and Vue Router
+## Working with Vue Router

+Load an async schema on the `beforeRouterEnter` hook:

 ```html
 <template>